- Home

 ./ImportExchangeData.py -d "<portal domain>" -u "<portal administrator email>" -pw "<portal administrator password>" -f <path to the folder with the exported data>

-parameter when running the code.Replace the parameters in brackets with your own portal data and run the script:
+-s "https" parameter when running the code.Replace the parameters in brackets with your own portal data and run the script:

-Wait for the script to finish working.
+./ImportExchangeData.py -d myportal.com -u "my.email.address@gmail.com" -pw "123456" -f /root/Temp/Wait for the script to finish working.
 It might take some time depending on the number of users and the amount of their data.

 Script work results

-folder, it will contain the list of all user accounts from theusers.csv
+results-ok.txtfile will be saved to theImportfolder; it will contain the list of all the user accounts from theusers.csvfile that were successfully created, and their passwords; - the

-folder, it will contain the list of all user accounts from theusers.csv
+result-err.txtfile will be saved to theImportfolder; it will contain the list of all the user accounts from theusers.csvfile that had problems when being imported and created; - the

-folder, it will contain the list of settings necessary to connect to the newly created mailboxes from the third-party mail clients.
+mailboxes.jsonfile in theJSONformat will be saved to theImportfolder; it will contain the list of settings necessary to connect to the newly created mailboxes from third-party mail clients.

-folder and run the command:
+ImportExchangeData.py folder and run the following command:

 bash ./lib/get-mailboxes.sh -j

-- At the next step the script creates the users and then their mailboxes.
+- At the next step, the script creates the users and then their mailboxes.

 - Then the script converts the exported files into the

-format. - When done, the script installs the
+mboxformat. - When done, the script installs the

-itself is created. - And finally the
+mailboxes.jsonfile itself is created. - Finally, the

-format files are imported to the mailboxes via IMAP.
+mboxformat files are imported to the mailboxes via IMAP.